ror-community/ror-site/content/blog/2022-08-29-handling-names-in-ror.md

 A given ROR record may have multiple names associated with it.
 ROR actually has four different metadata fields that capture information about names:

 - The primary form of the organization name when used as an affiliation (`name`)
 - Translations of the primary form of the affiliation name in other languages (`labels`)
 - Alternate versions or previous versions of the name (`aliases`)
 - Acronyms or initialisms in use for the name (`acronyms`)

 All of these fields can be useful because collectively they support the goals of discovery and disambiguation discussed above.
 We believe that having robust metadata for names is key for this reason.
-When a record has less metadata, it may be harder for users to discover the ID they are looking for, or it may be challenging to disambiguate between two similar records.
+When a record has less metadata, it can be harder for users to discover the ID they are looking for, or it can be challenging to disambiguate between two similar records.

 ## Challenges with name metadata